Break-Resilient Codes: Code Construction

 where the last transition follows the actual number of breaks~$t_1+t_2$ is at most the security parameter~$t$.
 The proof is concluded since a~$(k+4t,k)$ Reed-Solomon code can simultaneously correct any~$a$ errors and any~$b$ erasures as long as~$4t\ge 2a+b$. \end{proof}

-Having obtained~$\bfA$, the algorithm allocates string~$\bfy'=\bfm_0\circ*^{m}$ to represent the information region of~$\bfc$ (line~\ref{line:allocateZ}).
+Having obtained~$\bfA$, the algorithm allocates string~$\bfy'=\bfm_0\circ*^{m}$ to represent the information region of~$\bfc$.
 The~$*$'s represents the~$m$ unknown values of the original~$\bfz$, which are preceded by~$\bfm_0$.
-Using the correct ordering of all level-$0$ signatures in~$\bfA$, as well as the distance between every two adjacent ones, in lines~\ref{line:affixl01}--\ref{line:affixl02} the algorithm traverses all adjacent pairs of level-$0$ signatures according to~$\bfA$ and positions all signatures appropriately in~$\bfy'$.
+Using the correct ordering of all level-$0$ beacons in~$\bfA$, as well as the distance between every two adjacent ones, the decoder traverses all adjacent pairs of level-$0$ beacons according to~$\bfA$ and positions all level-$0$ beacons appropriately in~$\bfy'$, making